 The assignment at Warland Ranger Station was 25 miles north of the National Forest headquarters at Libby.
 He was supposed to be assigned as a Timber Management Aide, which meant that he would be marking timber for sale and would likely be given a pick-up truck to get him to the timber sales.
 It was a job he was looking forward to, but alas, he did not pass the depth perception test for a Montana Driver’s License.
 He is still puzzled about that test because he never before had a problem with depth perception and never before or after failed a depth perception test.
 In any case, they pulled him out of the woods assignment and put him on the On-Station Fire Control crew.

 The job was not his cup of tea, but it was a learning experience.
-For example, he learned how to put a proper edge on fire-fighting shovels, axes and Pulaski tools; to fine tune chain saws; to maintain Pacific Marine pumps; and a few other chores.
+For example, he learned how to put a proper edge on fire-fighting shovels, axes, and Pulaski tools; to fine-tune chain saws; to maintain Pacific Marine pumps; and a few other chores.
 He was also given the assignment to take the local weather data, which involved taking daily temperature, relative humidity, and fuel moisture index, to arrive at the current fire danger index.
 Along the way, he and others put a new shingle roof on the Ranger Station.
-Those days along the aquamarine colored Kootenai River also included a few forest fires, but he remembers only one of them well enough to provide a few details.
+Those days along the aquamarine-colored Kootenai River also included a few forest fires, but he remembers only one of them well enough to provide a few details.

 The extremely dry fire season in Northern Montana that year of 1958 had us going back and forth.
 One week we put in 105 hours, but he doesn’t remember all the places he and the crew went putting out smokes.
 The one he does remember was called the Stone Mountain fire.
 From a starting point along the Kootenai River where we disembarked from the crew bus, to the site of the fire near the top of Stone Mountain, was about five miles—uphill.
 There was no other road that would get us nearer, and no chance to ferry us in helicopters.
 In those days the use of helicopters was very limited and we did not have one on the Kootenai.
-So, it was a five mile slog uphill.
+So, it was a five-mile slog uphill.
 At 25 acres, it was a moderately large fire, as fires go, in northern forests.
-Footloose Forester remembers having to rest along the trail (with the other fire fighters) every half mile the first day, every mile the second day on the job, every other mile on the third day, and so on.
-We were not looking to set records, but after the end of a week we could all walk the entire five miles uphill without stopping.
-That was a fact worth remembering; and Footloose Forester felt like he was getting into pretty good shape.
+Footloose Forester remembers having to rest along the trail (with the other firefighters) every half mile the first day, every mile the second day on the job, every other mile on the third day, and so on.
+We were not looking to set records, but after the end of a week, we could all walk the entire five miles uphill without stopping.
+That was a fact worth remembering, and Footloose Forester felt like he was getting into pretty good shape.

 At some point during that first week on the fire line, he got sick from eating days-old baloney sandwiches.
-It seems that a logistics coordinator in Libby ordered 1000 sandwiches shortly after the fire broke out; and those sandwiches were the only food we had on the fire line for at least four days.
+It seems that a logistics coordinator in Libby ordered 1000 sandwiches shortly after the fire broke out, and those sandwiches were the only food we had on the fire line for at least four days.
 Eventually, the hot sun got to them and Footloose Forester and others got food poisoning.
 We re-named the fire Baloney Hill.
-You could see a half dozen baloney sandwiches poking through the stubs of burned off braches along the way, to remind you that others were sick of them, too.
+You could see a half dozen baloney sandwiches poking through the stubs of burned-off braches along the way, to remind you that others were sick of them, too.
 It would be another nine years before he could eat another baloney sandwich; such was the psychological aversion to the thought of eating something that made you sick.

 The Kelly green color of the glacier-fed Kootenai coming out of the Canadian Rockies was spectacular and the water was cold, even in the summer.
-On occasion a few of us would take a dip, but never for more than a few minutes.
+On occasion, a few of us would take a dip, but never for more than a few minutes.
 Mostly, we spent our time along the banks fishing for cutthroat trout.
 There were plenty of them but fishing would have been better if the current was not so swift.
 It would be a great river on which to drift downstream in an inner tube.
-At least that was the case before the Libby Dam was built downstream and flooded the river valley all the way back into Canada and; in the process, forming the present-day Lake Koocanusa.
+At least that was the case before the Libby Dam was built downstream and flooded the river valley all the way back into Canada and; in the process, formed the present-day Lake Koocanusa.
 The name probably implies its Canada and USA origins.
 The old Warland Ranger Station is now underwater.

 About the author